sublee/trueskill/docs/index.rst

 The TrueSkill algorithm uses :math:`\Phi`, `the cumulative distribution function`_; :math:`\phi`, `the probability density function`_; and :math:`\Phi^{-1}`, the inverse cumulative distribution function.
-But standard mathematics library doesn't provide the functions.
+But the standard mathematics library doesn't provide these functions.
 Therefore this package implements them.

-Meanwhile, there are third-party libraries which implement the functions.
-You may want to use another implementation because that's more expert.
-Then set ``backend`` option of :class:`TrueSkill` to the backend you chose:
+There are also third-party libraries which implement these functions.
+If prefer to use another one, you can set the ``backend`` option of :class:`TrueSkill` to the backend of your choice:

 >>> TrueSkill().cdf  # internal implementation
 <function cdf at ...>
 >>> TrueSkill(backend='mpmath').cdf  # mpmath.ncdf
 <bound method MPContext.f_wrapped of <mpmath.ctx_mp.MPContext object at ...>>

-Here's the list of the available backends:
+Here's the list of available backends:

 - ``None`` -- the internal implementation.
 (Default)
 - "mpmath" -- requires mpmath_ installed.